 - Community water fluoridation

-- School based and school linked sealant programs for low income populations
+- School-based and school-linked sealant programs for low income children

 - Routine oral cancer screenings